-Fig. 5.80 presents cladding temperatures of fuel rod simulators from experimental data (recorded by thermocouples TFS-6/10, TFS-14/11 and TFS-22/12) at three elevations: 650 mm, 750 mm and 850 mm.
+Fig. 5.74 presents cladding temperatures of fuel rod simulators from experimental data (recorded by thermocouples TFS 11/9, TFS 1/11 and TFS 1/13) at three elevations: 550 mm, 750 mm and 950 mm.
 These thermocouples that are in the upper half of the heated region of the rod bundle (from 0 mm to 1024 mm) provide clear measures, useful for the present study.
-These measured temperatures are compared with the temperatures calculated with the previous and current version of the code, respectively ATHLET-CD 3.2.1 and 3.3, in the middle ring of the test bundle (ROD2) at the same elevations.
-One observes a light overestimation of the temperature from ATHLET-CD 3.2.1 as well as from ATHLET-CD 3.3.
-However, it is hard to distinguish the outcomes from the two codes, since their temperatures seems identical up to the flooding time.
-The temperature excursion during the quenching is well captured in both code versions.
-Nevertheless, with ATHLET-CD 3.3 as well as with ATHLET-CD 3.2.1 the quenching appears to provoke some temperature oscillations, delaying the cooling compared to the experiment (approximately 500 s later).
+These measured temperatures are compared with the temperatures calculated with the current and previous versions of the code, respectively ATHLET-CD 3.4.0 and ATHLET-CD 3.3.1, in the middle ring of the test bundle (ROD2) at the same elevations.
+One observes a light overestimation of the temperature of ATHLET-CD 3.4.0 and ATHLET-CD 3.3.1 as well as some opposite behaviour at different elevations especially during air ingress.
+The temperature excursion during the quenching is well captured in all code versions.
+The differences between the different code versions, even they are small for each elevation, lead to a slightly different oxidation and nitride formation also forced by the improved more correct prediction of the oxidation of oxygen and nitrogen in ATHLET-CD 3.4.0.

-Fig. 5.81 presents the accumulated mass of generated hydrogen.
-ATHLET-CD 3.2.1 and 3.3 predict the same amount of hydrogen until the quenching.
-After the quenching, ATHLET-CD 3.3 calculated slightly less hydrogen than ATHLET-CD 3.2.1.
-However, while both versions slightly underestimate the hydrogen amount until the quenching in comparison to the experiment, they both present a significant underestimation of the hydrogen production during the quenching.
+Fig. 5.75 presents the accumulated mass of generated hydrogen.
+ATHLET-CD 3.4.0 and 3.3.1 predict nearly the same amount of hydrogen until the quenching.
+After the quenching, ATHLET-CD 3.3.1 calculated slightly less hydrogen than ATHLET-CD 3.4.0 due to the more correct prediction of the oxidation.
+However, while both versions predicts the hydrogen amount until the quenching in comparison to the experiment quite close, they present a significant underestimation of the hydrogen production during the quenching.
 This large difference can be explained by the fact that the reoxidation of nitrides, as well as the oxidation of the melt and of the outer wall of shroud were not considered in the simulation.